hm-lang/core/proposals/README.md

 and `105 // 5 << 2` groups as `105 // (5 << 2) == 5` and not `(105 // 5) << 2 == 84`.

-Looking the other direction, bitshifts have lower precedence than exponentiation because exponents are generally stronger -- as long as the first operand, the base, of the exponentiation is larger than two.
+Looking the other direction, bitshifts have lower precedence than exponentiation because exponents are generally stronger -- as long as the first operand, the base of the exponentiation, is larger than two.
 E.g., `3^4 == 81` is greater than `3 << 4 == 48`.
 Thus `2 << 3^2 == 2 << (3^2) == 1024` and not `(2 << 3)^2 == 256`, etc.